justinmccuistion/orca-ai-mcp/README.md

 A Model Context Protocol (MCP) server that integrates with Orca AI's HUNT Platform API for finding information about people, companies, and other entities.

+## About Orca AI

+[Orca AI](https://orcaai.io) is a leading provider of investigative intelligence and due diligence solutions.
+The HUNT platform provides access to comprehensive datasets for person and entity research across multiple authoritative sources.

+This MCP server connects to the [Orca AI API](https://api.orcaai.io) to enable AI assistants to search and retrieve information from the HUNT platform directly within their workflows.

 ## Features

 - **Dynamic Configuration**: Directory-based configuration using local `.orcaai.json` files